dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

   - dispose of masks properly in a lined garbage bin
   - don’t leave discarded masks in shopping carts, on the ground, etc.

-Non-medical masks alone will not prevent the spread of COVID-19.
+Masks alone will not prevent the spread of COVID-19.
 You must consistently and strictly adhere to good hygiene and public health measures, including frequent hand washing and physical (social) distancing.

 [Source: Government of Canada](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks.html)